 All incoming students at Penn State New Kensington participate in the First Year Summer Reading Program.
-Students will be provided with access to an assigned article over the summer, then asked to read it and come prepared to discuss it during New Student Days (NSD) in August.
+Students will be provided with access to an assigned article over the summer, then asked to read it and come prepared to discuss it during the Extended Orientation Program in August.

 The goals of the annual First Year Summer Reading Program are to: